ugaldelab/lab_tools/Readme.md

 #Lab tools

-Repository for scripts that are usually just one file, and do a few tasks.
-Basically, things that do not deserve their own repository :)
+Repository for single (or short) scripts that do some of the commonly used tasks in the lab.

+TODO
+- Documentation